mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 Think of it this way.
 Would you rather gaze upon a building of late nineteenth century design or a building slapped together today.

-Take a look at a public library built a century ago... a beautiful work of architectural design.
+Take a look at a public library built a century ago... a beautiful work of architectural wonder.

 Then take a look at one built today: UGLY!
 BORING!
 BLAND!
 SOULLESS!